opensoars/cv/README.md

 Using this project its `nodemon` workflow requires `nodemon` to be install globally (at the moment).
 This can be done by running the following command: `npm install -g nodemon`.

-With this project the following tasks are automated.
+The following tasks are automated:

 * Root script execution
 * Running tests